starvagrant/toh/toh.markdown/the_garden_of_treason.md

 Characters: Mark, Margot, General Dobson
 Tags: [Military][Memory][Rejecting the System][Working in the System][Organic Healing][Cowardice][Losing a Child]
 Status: Annotated::Staging
 Synopsis: A pair of scientists work on genetically engineering plants that can absorb / metabolize heavy metals.
 One, Mark, quits the project over ethical concerns with the project's success while the other, Margot stays on.
-The project is comandeered by the military, against Margot's will.
+The project is commandeered by the military, against Margot's will.
 Trapped and cornered, Margot kills the military man overseeing the project, General Dobson

 -->